vrurg/raku-OO-Plugin/docs/md/OO/Plugin/Manual.md

 Within each priority a user can define in what particular order he wants the plugins.
 See [section](#user-defined-ordering) below.

 To simplify user's life we don't want to make it his responsibility to find out if a *Plugin1* only works if it follows, say, *Plugin2*.
-The framework lets plugins define these kinds of relations.
+The framework lets plugins define these kind of relations.
 More than that, it is also possible to specify wether the relation is desirable or it is demanded.
-Consider the followin code:
+Consider the following code:

     plugin Plugin1 after Plugin2 before Plugin3 demands Plugin4, Plugin5 {
         ...
     }

 Though rather unlikely to be met in real life, this code demonstrates what can be specified for a plugin.
 Here traits `after` and `before` (**note** that `before` is just a reverse of `after`.
 I.e. `Plugin1 before Plugin2` is the same as `Plugin2 after Plugin1`) define desirable relations.
 In other words, no fatalities would happen if these relations are broken.
-By 'broken' we mean that either *Plugin2* or *Plugin3* are missing; or together with *Plugin1* and, possibly with some other plugins too, they form a circular dependency (see below about sorting).
+'Broken' means here that either *Plugin2* or *Plugin3* are missing; or together with *Plugin1* and, possibly with some other plugins too, they form a circular dependency (see below about sorting).

 On the other hand, `demand` means that if it can't be fulfilled then the only way to resolve the situation is to disable this plugin.